 The Scenario Builder is a productive and unique tool and editor that allows the analyst to work with the text of Use Cases and Scenarios directly inside the model.
-Many analysts will be familiar with creating long and voluminous Word Processor documents describing the details of Use Cases.
+Many analysts will be familiar with creating large Word Processor documents describing the details of Use Cases.
 With the Scenario Builder the descriptions and steps of Scenarios can be entered directly into the repository and linked to other elements.
-Alternate and Exception paths can be defined including branch and re-entry points.
+Alternate and Exception paths can be defined, including branch and re-entry points.
 Diagrams representing the steps in a scenario can be generated and automatically synchronized.
-Constraints including Preconditions and Post-conditions can be defined and Test Cases automatically generated.
+Constraints, including Preconditions and Post-conditions, can be defined and Test Cases automatically generated.
 Elements that have a relationship to the selected Use Case are listed in a convenient Context Reference list.

 Learn More: Scenario Builder

 The Use Case diagram is a simple and powerful way of describing the goals of the users of a system (or entity).
 It describes who wants to achieve a particular goal, but not how the goal will be delivered.
 Use Case diagrams can be simple or structured, and relationships such as Include, Extend and Generalization can be added to refine the model.
 A system (or entity) boundary can be added with a descriptive name showing clearly that Use Cases reside inside the system and Actors outside.

 The Relationship Matrix can be used to define and display the relationships that exist between Use Cases and other model elements including up-process and down-process elements.
 The up-process elements could include Business Processes, Stakeholder, Functional or Non-Functional Requirements, Business Use Cases and more.
 The down-process elements could include Components, Building Blocks, Test Cases and Experience models and more.